Marcelo H. del Pilar: Propaganda movement in Spain (1888–1895)

 In the mid-1889, to further damage the friars' influence and authority in the Philippines, del Pilar and his associates sponsored Fr.
 Nicolás Manrique Alonso Lallave, an ex-Dominican friar (now a Protestant pastor) assigned in Urdaneta, Pangasinan.
 Governor-General Rafael Izquierdo deported Lallave to Spain after the latter supported the 1870 decree of Segismundo Moret.
 In 1872, Lallave wrote an inflammatory pamphlet, entitled Los Frailes en Filipinas (The Friars in the Philippines), wherein he exposed the atrocities of the friars and asked for the termination of the religious orders.
 He returned to the Philippines in 1889 to establish a Protestant chapel in Manila.
 Del Pilar wanted to help Lallave through Serrano y Lactao and Sandiko, but before help arrived, the priest died of an illness on June 5, 1889.
-Some scholars believed that the friars poisoned Lallave.
+Some scholars believe that the friars poisoned Lallave.

-On December 15, 1889, del Pilar succeeded Graciano López Jaena as editor of the La Solidaridad..
+On December 15, 1889, del Pilar succeeded Graciano López Jaena as editor of the La Solidaridad.
 Under his editorship, the aims of the newspaper expanded.
 Using propaganda, it pursued the desires for: assimilation of the Philippines as a province of Spain; removal of the friars and the secularization of the parishes; freedom of assembly and speech; equality before the law; and Philippine representation in the Cortes, the legislature of Spain.
-A tireless editor, del Pilar wrote under several pseudonyms: Pláridel, Dolores Manapat, Piping Dilat, Siling Labuyo, Cupang,.
-Maytiyaga, Patos, Carmelo, D.A.
+A tireless editor, del Pilar wrote under several pseudonyms: Pláridel, Dolores Manapat, Piping Dilat, Siling Labuyo, Cupang, Maytiyaga, Patos, Carmelo, D.A.
 Murgas, L.O.
 Crame, Selong, M. Calero, Felipeno, Hilario, Pudpoh, Gregoria de Luna, Dolores Manaksak, M. Dati, and VZKKQJC.